fo-am/foam-kernow/guide.md

-are carrying out broader research in the form of workshops, developing simulation models - and this has the capacity to lead to scientific understanding (e.g. the hungry birds game where player's behaviour during an educational game highlighed bad assumptions in the underlying genetic modelling to do with predator perception).
+are carrying out broader research in the form of workshops, developing simulation models - and this has the capacity to lead to scientific understanding (e.g. the hungry birds game where player's behaviour during an educational game highlighted bad assumptions in the underlying genetic modelling to do with predator perception).

 > The advance being sought must constitute an advance in the overall